Deep Fission Targets 2026 for First Underground 15 MW Nuclear Reactor, Poised to Revolutionize Energy Landscape

 Safety, Security, and Environmental Advantages

 The decision to site reactors a mile underground provides several inherent advantages.
-The surrounding geology offers natural shielding and protection, with billions of tons of bedrock providing passive safety and containment.
-This design not only reduces the surface footprint but also strengthens security, aligning with Deep Fission’s commitment to delivering safe, reliable, and affordable low-carbon power.
-The company utilizes off-the-shelf parts and readily available, low-enriched uranium, simplifying supply chains compared to other advanced reactor designs.
+The surrounding geology offers natural shielding and protection, with billions of tonnes of bedrock providing passive safety and containment.
+This design not only reduces the surface footprint but also strengthens security, aligning with Deep Fission's commitment to delivering safe, reliable, and affordable low-carbon power.
+The company utilises off-the-shelf parts and readily available, low-enriched uranium, simplifying supply chains compared to other advanced reactor designs.

 The Road Ahead

-While Deep Fission’s approach presents a promising future for nuclear energy, experts acknowledge that the technology still faces operational and regulatory challenges.
+While Deep Fission's approach presents a promising future for nuclear energy, experts acknowledge that the technology still faces operational and regulatory challenges.
 However, the company is actively engaged with the Nuclear Regulatory Commission (NRC) in pre-application activities for the licensing of the DFBR-1.
-Deep Fission’s co-founders, father-daughter team Richard and Elizabeth Muller, also have ties to Deep Isolation, a company focused on deep borehole disposal of spent nuclear fuel, highlighting a comprehensive approach to the nuclear fuel cycle.
-The Department of Energy’s fast-track program, coupled with significant private investment, positions Deep Fission to potentially achieve its ambitious 2026 target and play a transformative role in the future of clean energy.
+Deep Fission's co-founders, father-daughter team Richard and Elizabeth Muller, also have ties to Deep Isolation, a company focused on deep borehole disposal of spent nuclear fuel, highlighting a comprehensive approach to the nuclear fuel cycle.
+The Department of Energy's fast-track programme, coupled with significant private investment, positions Deep Fission to potentially achieve its ambitious 2026 target and play a transformative role in the future of clean energy.